 General: The Company maintains a diversified loan portfolio by providing a broad range of commercial and retail lending services to business entities and individuals.
 We provide commercial business loans, commercial and residential real estate construction and mortgage loans, agriculture loans, leases, consumer loans, revolving lines of credit and letters of credit.
-The Company also originates one to four family residential mortgage loans and generally enters into a commitment to sell these loans in the secondary market.
+The Company also originates one to four family residential mortgage loans and occasionally enters into a commitment to sell these loans in the secondary market.

-At December 31, 2023, our net loan and lease portfolio totaled approximately \$3.4 billion, representing approximately 71% of our total assets.
+At December 31, 2024, our net loan and lease portfolio totaled approximately \$3.9 billion, representing approximately 73% of our total assets.
 For additional discussion of our loan portfolio, see "Management's Discussion and Analysis of Financial Condition and Results of Operations - Loan and Lease Portfolio Composition."

-Commercial Real Estate: Commercial real estate loans include owner-occupied commercial real estate loans and loans secured by income-producing properties.
-Owner-occupied commercial real estate loans to operating businesses are long-term financing of land and buildings.
-These loans are repaid by cash flow generated from the business operation.
-Real estate loans for income-producing properties such as apartment buildings, office and industrial buildings, and retail shopping centers are repaid from rent income derived from the properties.
+Commercial Real Estate - Non-Owner Occupied: Commercial real estate loans for income-producing properties such as apartment buildings, office and industrial buildings, and retail shopping centers are repaid from rent income derived from the properties.
 Loans within this portfolio segment are particularly sensitive to the valuation of real estate.